GSI-HPC/ltsm/README.md

 under different licenses and thus are not provided in the repository.
 See [IBM Tivoli Storage Manager Server](http://ftp.software.ibm.com/storage/tivoli-storage-management/maintenance/server/v7r1/Linux/7.1.5.000/README.htm).

 ## Warranty
-Note, this project is still under development and in an early beta development state.
+Note, this project is still under development and in a beta development state.
+It is however ready to be tested.